MicrosoftDocs/Hololens/hololens/contributing.md

 Use the following workflow to make updates to *an existing article* via GitHub in a web browser:

-1. Navigate to the article you wish to edit in the "mixed-reality-docs" folder.
+1. Navigate to the article you wish to edit in the "hololens" folder.

 2. Select the edit button (pencil icon) in the top right.